 On October 17, 2016, the City of Clovis adopted an Active Transportation Plan.
 Information on this plan can be found on the City of Clovis website, by clicking HERE.
 The Plan is intended to help the City achieve the following three goals:

-The City of Fresno has released a public draft of its Active Transportation Plan (adoption scheduled for December 2016).
+The City of Fresno adopted their latest Active Transportation Plan March 2, 2017.
 Information on this plan can be found on the City of Fresno website, by clicking HERE.
 The City has established the following goals as part of the Plan: